Why Self-Compassion Is Essential in Trauma Recovery

 What Would It Look Like to Choose Yourself?

-What have been the emotional, physical and social consequences of not being compassionate with yourself?
+I invite you to sit with this question: What have been the emotional, physical, and social consequences of not being compassionate with yourself?

-In this blog, we’ll explore what self-compassion is (and isn’t), why it’s so important in trauma recovery, and how you can begin to practise it—even if it feels unfamiliar at first.
+Let's explore what self-compassion really means, why it matters so much in trauma recovery, and how you can begin practising it, even if it feels unfamiliar right now.

 What Is Self-Compassion?

-Self-compassion is the act of turning the kindness and understanding we offer to others inward.
-For those living with trauma—including PTSD and complex PTSD—this can feel almost impossible.
-Trauma can limit your ability to recognise your own pain or respond to it with care.
-Instead, self-judgment and internalised shame often take the lead.
+At its core, self-compassion is the act of turning the kindness and understanding you’d offer to a close friend towards yourself.
+For those living with trauma (including PTSD and complex PTSD), this can feel almost impossible.
+Trauma can limit your ability to recognise your own pain, let alone respond to it with care.
+Self-judgment and internalised shame often fill that space instead.

-Dr. Kristin Neff, a leading researcher in this field, defines self-compassion as a balance between increased positive and decreased negative self-reaction during times of personal struggle.
-In simple terms, it’s about meeting ourselves with care—even when we feel unworthy of it.
+Dr. Kristin Neff, a leading researcher in this field, describes self-compassion as increasing positive self-response while decreasing negative self-reaction during times of struggle.
+In plain terms: meeting yourself with care, even when (especially when) you feel like you don't deserve it.

 What Self-Compassion Is Not

-A major barrier to developing self-compassion is misunderstanding what it actually means.
+One of the biggest barriers to self-compassion is misunderstanding what it actually means.
+Let's clear that up.

 Self-compassion is not self-pity.

-Self-pity disconnects us from others and reinforces the belief that we’re alone in our suffering.
-Self-compassion, on the other hand, connects us to the reality that all humans suffer.
-It’s part of being human—not a personal failure.
+Self-pity reinforces the feeling that you're alone in your suffering.
+Self-compassion does the opposite.
+It connects you to the truth that all humans struggle.
+Your pain isn't a personal failure.
+It's part of being human.

 Self-compassion is not indulgence.

 Many people fear that being kind to themselves means letting go of accountability.
-But true self-compassion supports long-term wellbeing.
-It doesn’t mean ignoring harmful behaviours; it means addressing them without shame.
+But genuine self-compassion supports long-term well-being.
+It doesn't mean excusing harmful behaviour.
+It means addressing it without the added weight of shame.

 Why Compassion Matters in Trauma Recovery